All Episodes

 And thank you just for being our voice and giving voice to our passions.

-Um my point is um during the RNC convention, I couldn't help noticing how many uh states were to Republican governors were touting their dropping unemployment numbers.
+My point is, during the RNC convention, I couldn't help noticing how many states were touted, faithfully Republican governors were touting they're dropping unemployment numbers.

-And I had the thought then that boy, if uh the national average does begin to drop before the election, who's gonna get the credit but Obama?
+And I had the thought then that, boy, if the national average does begin to drop before the election, who's going to get the credit but Obama?

-But the credit really belongs to the states that are in cl Uh putting in good policies because of their governors.
+But the credit really belongs to these states that are putting in good policies because of their governors.

 Yeah, but these guys today didn't even cite that.